Skip to main content

 E&O insurance (Errors and Omissions), also called Technology E&O or Professional Liability, covers claims that your product, software, or services caused a customer financial loss.
 For many startups, Tech E&O is the policy that unlocks enterprise contracts because procurement teams ask for it by name.

-We offer instant Tech E&O insurance built for software and technology companies, providing coverage that maps directly to your SaaS, APIs, professional services, and fast-changing AI stack.
+We offer Tech E&O coverage built for software and technology companies, with same-day binding in most cases.
+Coverage maps directly to your SaaS, APIs, professional services, and fast-changing AI stack.

 What is Technology E&O insurance?